-Common Names: kava, kava kava, awa, kava pepper
+Common Names: kava, kava kava, ava pepper, ava root, kawa

-Kava is native to the islands of the South Pacific and is a member of the pepper family.
-Kava has been used as a ceremonial beverage in the South Pacific for centuries.
+- Kava is native to the islands of the western Pacific and is a member of the pepper family.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.